Dyoh0/chalkboard/README.md

 I created the GitHub repo, drew the sitemap, edit course, course, assignment, create assignment, and admin pages, and put together most of the readme for D0.

 ## Minjae
+I came to realization that planning out your website via wireframing and sitemapping is an important step in creating a website.
+Before when i learned about wireframing and sitemapping, I was just doing my own projects in very unorganized way.
+I would have a very basic idea of what I want the website to look like and just tackle it head on.
+Throught this assignment, I have leanred wireframe is a draft for a website that represents the overall function and design while sitemap is list of pages that makes up the website.
+I found wiremapping to be very useful since it does give an overall layout.
+In this project, I drew and designed homepage, sign-up, search, create course and student roster.